JonCooperWorks/harness/README.md

 [EXECUTION LOG] Pentester Public Key Hash (SHA256): <hash>
 ```

+- **Encrypted Payload Hash**: SHA256 of the encrypted payload (matches the hash signed by client and logged in sign/verify commands)
 - **Exploit Binary Hash**: SHA256 of the decrypted exploit binary that was executed
 - **Principal Signature Hash**: SHA256 of the verified principal signature
 - **Principal Public Key Hash**: SHA256 of the principal's public key used for verification